rydmike/theme_demo/README.md

 }
 ```

-You could write the above with just functions or extensions based on a regular old Dart enum as well, but the above nicely encapsulates it all, and the enum provides needed functions directly.
+We could write the above with just functions or extensions based on a regular old Dart enum as well, but the above nicely encapsulates it all, and the enum provides needed functions directly.

 ### UI to Change Used Key-Value DB